Stocks Tumble, Bonds Rise on Shutdown Concerns: Markets Wrap

 Bonds

-- The yield on 10-year Treasuries dipped three basis points to 0.64%.
+- The yield on 10-year Treasuries dipped five basis points to 0.62%.

 - Germany’s 10-year yield fell three basis points to -0.48%.